Grifo89/Robots-react/README.md

 ### Robots
-This is a little app build base on React which consumes an API from https://jsonplaceholder.typicode.com/users
+This is a little app built base on React which consumes an API from https://jsonplaceholder.typicode.com/users

 ![screenshot](./Capture.PNG)